 1. to crave, demand something from someone

 Wow.
 To seek involves so much more than simply “looking for.”
 It involves the mind, the emotion, the will, and the body.
 It involves the whole person.
-So, again, with this idea in mind, if I intentionally seek the Lord, will he not meet me?
+So, again, with this idea in mind, if we intentionally seek the Lord, will he not meet us?

 Well, the Word says that those who seek wisdom (or the Lord) will find it in Proverbs 8.
 It also says in Chronicles (addressing King Solomon) …”If you seek him, he will be found by you…” Of course, there is Jeremiah where He says to his people, Israel, “‘Then (after captivity) you will call upon me and come and pray to me, and I will hear you.
 You will seek me and find me when you seek me with your heart.
 I will be found by you,’ declares the Lord….” and if you’re looking for a new testament reference aside from Matthew 6:33, the Word commands in Colossians 3:1 that we who have been raised with Christ ought to “seek the things that are above, where Christ is seated at the right hand of God…[and] set [our] minds on things that are above, not things that are on earth.”
 And just to give you one for the road, Hebrews 11:6 reminds us that “without faith, it is impossible to please him, for whoever would draw near to God must believe that he exists and that he rewards those who seek him.”

 So yes.
-The Lord will meet me if I seek him.
-And I think it can also be said that if I am not seeking the Lord, and have sought after other things (my own anxieties, my own ambitions, myself, my family, etc.) then I can expect to be deeply blind to His presence.
+The Lord will meet us if we seek him.
+And I think it can also be said that if we are not seeking the Lord, and have sought after other things (our own anxieties, our own ambitions, ourselves, our family, etc.) then we can expect to be deeply blind to His presence.